-I strongly suggest you do more homework problems than I assign.
+I expect you to do many more homework problems than I assign.

-2.8 Reading
+2.7 Reading

 One of the most important skills you can develop from this class is that of reading technical material.
 This is much different from the "skim" reading you will often use in other classes.
 For mathematics, it is very important that you read the material at least twice.
-Once to get a "feel" for the concepts and another time where you concentrate on all of the details.
+Once to get a "feel" for the concepts and another time where you concentrate on understanding the details.
 It is also important that you read correctly.
 Mathematics requires that you read slowly and with a pencil and paper at hand.
 (See "How to Study" [4] on the course webpage for more details.)